gapotchenko/gnu-tk/README.md

 and from the toolkit.
 All of this makes using GNU tools far from easy and reproducible.

-GNU-TK project solves those problems by providing a small `gnu-tk` command-line utility that serves as an automatic gateway to a GNU toolkit installed on the system. `gnu-tk` has a concise and stable command-line interface making it suitable for effortless cross-platform scripting.
+GNU-TK project addresses these problems by providing a small `gnu-tk` command-line utility that acts as an automatic gateway to a GNU toolkit installed on the system. `gnu-tk` has a concise and stable command-line interface making it suitable for effortless cross-platform scripting.
+In addition, GNU-TK rectifies all known ideosyncraises and omissions of a particular GNU toolkit.

 ## Usage